Prevention of terrorism

 The terrorism threat level published by the government shows the likelihood of a terrorist attack in the UK.
 Go to GOV.UK: terrorism and national emergencies to check the current threat level.

-Prevent terrorism
+Prevent radicalisation

 Go to GOV.UK: get help if you’re worried about someone being radicalised.